 Historically, the Illinois resident has worked and earned their wages in Missouri, so they were required to file a non-resident return in Missouri and pay the tax due there.
 Additionally, they would file an Illinois resident return as well, where they would have to calculate and pay tax due in Illinois.
 Please note, Illinois does allow for a credit for taxes paid to other states in their calculation of current year tax, so this helps avoid the double taxation between Missouri and Illinois.

 Filing requirements vary by state, so it’s important to keep track of which states you have been working remotely in and for how long.
 Find out how working from home affects state taxes in Missouri and Illinois.
-If you have specific questions on a particular state filing requirements, contact an Anders advisor below.All Insights
+If you have specific questions on state filing requirements, contact an Anders advisor below.All Insights